Editor’s note: This article was updated on 6 October 2023, introducing solutions like type assertions and the Partial

 utility typeMap

-data type (with key/value typing)With these, we can define that our object will take string indexes and decide what types to support as values, like String
+type for the object key and decide what types to support as values, like String

 , Number